ioccc-src/winner/1984/mullender/README.md

 [obfuscated](https://en.wikipedia.org/wiki/Obfuscation_(software)) set of
-programs, only for the [PDP](https://en.wikipedia.org/wiki/Programmed_Data_Processor), to do this, but circumventing the channel.
-(I.e. cheating, hence the needed obfuscation.)
+programs, only for the [PDP](https://en.wikipedia.org/wiki/Programmed_Data_Processor), to do this, but circumventing the channel (i.e. cheating, hence the needed obfuscation.).
 Our programs worked and we handed them in.

 Of course, the teacher had a good laugh and then rejected our submission.
 (We